Connecticut is known for its spectacular seasons and cute little towns.

-This oceanfront park is a go-to destination for many outdoor activities.
+This Sound-front park is a go-to destination for many outdoor activities.
 As one of the best Greenwich beaches, visitors can enjoy a day of swimming, picnicking, and kayaking, or venture out on one of the sandy hiking trails.
-You’ll also have great views of the water and even the Manhattan skyline, so be sure to bring a camera!
+You’ll also have great views of the water and even the Manhattan skyline from various parts of Greenwich Point Park, so be sure to bring a camera!

 This list of Connecticut hiking trails and parks are listed by distance from Stanton House Inn in downtown Greenwich.

 During the statewide Covid-19 lockdown, all our state parks and most local parks were closed to visitors.

 The only thing left open to hikers were state forests, as they were much less well-known and less-visited.

 So I got the opportunity to see an entirely new side of Connecticut!